Nocturna: Granddaughter of Dracula

-Nocturna (more commonly referred to by its promotional title Nocturna: Granddaughter of Dracula) is a 1979 American gothic comedy-horror film conceived by star Nai Bonet and written and directed by Harry Hurwitz, who was credited as "Harry Tampa".
+Nocturna (more commonly referred to by its promotional title Nocturna: Granddaughter of Dracula) is a 1979 American film conceived by star Nai Bonet and written and directed by Harry Hurwitz, who was credited as "Harry Tampa".
 It premiered in France at the Paris Festival of Fantastic Films on March 1, 1979, to coincide with its U.S. release.
-The movie is copyrighted 1978 in the opening and ending credits, as it was filmed in October and November 1978.
+The film is copyrighted 1978 in the opening and ending credits, as it was filmed in October and November 1978.

+In the film, the granddaughter of Count Dracula is transformed by disco music and falls in love with a musician of the genre.
+She follows him to New York City, but her grandfather tries to reclaim control over the young vampiress.

 Plot

 Transylvania, 1979: Hard times have fallen upon the House of Dracula, and to help pay the taxes on the ancestral castle, it has been converted into the Hotel Transylvania.
 The hotel manager is the beautiful and sensuous Nocturna, granddaughter of the original Count, who still resides in the crypt deep in the sub-basement of the establishment.

 Nocturna books the American disco group Moment of Truth to entertain in the hotel's cabaret, The Claret Room, to increase business and the supply of fresh blood at the hotel.
 While listening to the group rehearse their music, Nocturna experiences strange sensations which she has never felt before.
 At the same time, she is attracted to a handsome musician in the group named Jimmy.
 Soon they are having a passionate love affair, but the music that plays as they make love prevents her from making him another victim of her blood-lust.
 The music continues the strange transformation of Nocturna, who sees her reflected image for the first time while dancing.
 Deeply in love with Jimmy, she disregards grandfather Dracula's advice and runs away to America with him.

-When they arrive in New York, she leaves the disappointed Jimmy and seeks out the crypt of Jugulia Vein, an old love of Count Dracula's, who lives underneath the Brooklyn Bridge.
+When they arrive in New York City, she leaves the disappointed Jimmy and seeks out the crypt of Jugulia Vein, an old love of Count Dracula's, who lives underneath the Brooklyn Bridge.
 Nocturna goes to a disco to meet Jimmy, where she is transformed again by the soul-stirring powers of the music.
 All the other dancers join them in a fantastic erotic dance.